alessandrobelfiore/cedsm/README.md

 We choose the following naming convention: `.eds` for ED text and `.edss` for the corresponding sources file, or `.edz` and `.edsz` for compressed versions of these files.
 In order to use SOPanG for matching with sources, supply the path to the sources file in the format described above via the parameter `-S` (see below for more information regarding the usage).

+## CEDSM and BNDM-CEDS

+We implement two novel algorithm that are able to match pattern on CEDS without incurring in false positives.
+The first one (CEDSM) is the augmentation of the SOpanG baseline algorithm with on-line operations on sources.
+The second one (BNDM-CEDS) is instead based upon the algorithm BNDM-EDS, and aims to achieve better performances than the previous CEDSM in settings where the text has a low variance and the patterns to be matched are long (m >= 32).

 ## Compilation

 Add Boost and zstd libraries to the path for compilation by setting `BOOST_DIR` and `ZSTD_DIR` in the makefile.